bazhdarrzgar/30_Days_Of_Python/20_Day_Python_package_manager/20_python_package_manager.md

 pip 21.1.3 from /usr/local/lib/python3.7/site-packages/pip (python 3.9.6)
 ```

-As you can see, I am using pip version 21.1.3, if you see some number a bit below or above that, means you have pip installed.

-Let us check some of the packages used in the Python community for different purposes.
-Just to let you know that there are lots of packages available for use with different applications.

 ### Installing packages using pip

 Let us try to install _numpy_, called numeric python.
 It is one of the most popular packages in machine learning and data science community.